TeamSPoon/pfc/README.md

 ```

-Each element in the rhs of a rule is processed from left to right ó assertions being added to the database with appropriate support and conditions being satisfied.
+Each element in the rhs of a rule is processed from left to right ‚Äî assertions being added to the database with appropriate support and conditions being satisfied.
 If a condition can not be satisfied, the rest of the rhs is not processed.

 We would like to allow rules to be expressed as bi-conditional in so far a possible.
 Thus, an element in the lhs of a rule should have an appropriate meaning on the rhs as well.
 What meaning should be assigned to the conditional fact construction (e.g. _P/Q_) which can occur in a rules lhs?
 Such a term in the rhs of a rule is interpreted as a _conditioned assertion_.
 Thus the assertion _P/Q _will match a condition _P_' in the lhs of a rule only if _P _and _P_' unify and the condition _Q _is satisfiable.
 For example, consider the rules that says that an object being located at one place is reason to believe that it is not at any other place: